Sebastianamhj/ApiWithBasicEncryption/README.md

 # Encryption

-Assymetric encryption with public and private key.__
+Assymetric encryption with public and private key. <br/>
 Symmetric encryption with public key and password.

 # Hashing